shrishrirang/mysql-spring-boot-todo/README.md

 ## Build and run the sample

-1. `mvnw package`
+1. Build war: `mvnw package`
-3. `java -jar target/TodoDemo-0.0.1-SNAPSHOT.jar`
-3. Open a web browser to http://localhost:8080
+2. Deploy to Azure using a deployment mechanism of your choice

 As you add and update tasks in the app you can verify the changes in the database through the MySQL console using simple statements like
 `select * from todo_item`.